ncats/multiplex-analysis-web-apps/neighborhood_profile_analyzer.md

 ## Workflow

 The Neighborhood Profiles Workflow can be used once your data has been properly loaded and phenotyped.
 Of particular importance is that the your data contains X/Y coordinates for each cell, and each cell is categorized as a phenotype in the phenotyping page.
+The sections below will show examples of settings and visualizations that can be created in the Neighborhood Profiles Workflow.
+For these examples, we used a sample dataset included with MAWA called **Multiplex_Image_Sample.csv** and selected three Markers (ECAD, HistoneH3, and CD45RO) for our phenotyping step.
+When combined, these three markers create eight unique phenotypes with the *Species phenotyping* method in Thresholded intensities.

 ### Neighborhood Profiles